-When I first visited George Lake it was a very rough hike and I wrote up an account that I shared with a good friend at his urging I included it in the site.
+When I first visited George Lake it was a very rough hike and I wrote up an account that I shared with a good friend at his urging I included it on the site.
 Subsequently, A Hike to George Lake has proven to be a popular article.
 However, that story is missing a lot of the information I typically include so, here’s what you need to know.

 The George Lake Trailhead

 To get to the trailhead take us 89 south from Livingston for 9.5 miles and turn left (east) onto the Pine Creek Road.
 Head toward the mountains and in about 1.5 miles you cross the Yellowstone River.
-In another mile the road ends in an intersection with MT 540 – the East River Road.
-Turn right (south) and follow 540 for a half mile to the Pine Creek access road.
+In another mile, the road ends in an intersection with MT 540 – the East River Road.
+Turn right (south) and follow 540 for a half-mile to the Pine Creek access road.
 Turn left toward the mountains and follow this paved road for 2.5 miles to the spur to the George Lake trailhead.

 This access road can be hard to find as it is very poorly signed and it cuts off steeply on a bad road.
 The turn is right at a cattle guard – if you reach or cross the cattle guard you have gone too far.
 There is a small sign but watch for the road.
-It is a rough drive up for a short distance to a lower parking area continue on a very short way to the primary parking lot.
+It’s a rough drive up for a short distance to a lower parking area or continue on a very short way to the primary parking lot.

 Some low-clearance cars could have trouble with the access road.
-If you are concerned continue on the main road for a half mile to the Pine Creek trailhead and use the George Lake Tie Trail
+If you are concerned continue on the main road for a half-mile to the Pine Creek trailhead and use the George Lake Tie Trail

 The George Lake Tie Trail